Fine-Grained GRPO for Precise Preference Alignment in Flow Models: Experiments

 \subsection{Implementation Details}

-\textbf{Datasets and Backbone.} Following DanceGRPO~\citep{xue2025dancegrpo} and MixGRPO~\citep{li2025mixgrpo}, we evaluate our G$^2$RPO using the HPSv2~\citep{wu2023human} dataset.
+\textbf{Datasets and Backbone.} Following the same setting in DanceGRPO~\citep{xue2025dancegrpo} and MixGRPO~\citep{li2025mixgrpo}, the prompt dataset HPSv2~\citep{wu2023human} is utilized.
 It contains 103,700 text prompts for training and 400 diverse prompts for testing.
 The text-to-image model employed for reinforcement learning is Flux.1-dev~\citep{flux2024}, a leading flow model in the community.

 \textbf{Evaluation Metrics.} To evaluate the effectiveness and robustness of our G$^2$RPO, multiple reward models are applied as evaluation metrics.
 These reward models assess the alignment between generated images and human preferences from multiple dimensions.
-Specifically, HPS-v2.1~\citep{wu2023human}, CLIP Score~\citep{radford2021learning}, and Pick Score~\citep{kirstain2023pick} collectively assess semantic alignment and visual coherence.
-Image Reward~\citep{xu2023imagereward} focuses on visual quality and aesthetic appeal, while Unified Reward~\citep{wang2025unified} is the SOTA unified reward model that comprehensively evaluates both alignment with the caption and overall image quality.
+Specifically, HPS-v2.1 \textbf{(HPS)}~\citep{wu2023human}, CLIP Score \textbf{(CLIP)}~\citep{radford2021learning}, and Pick Score \textbf{(PS)}~\citep{kirstain2023pick} collectively assess semantic alignment and visual coherence.
+Image Reward \textbf{(IR)}~\citep{xu2023imagereward} focuses on visual quality and aesthetic appeal, while Unified Reward \textbf{(UR)}~\citep{wang2025unified} is the SOTA reward model that leverages the powerful visual understanding capabilities of LLM comprehensively evaluates both alignment with the caption and overall quality.

 \textbf{Evaluation Setting.} Similar to DanceGRPO and MixGRPO, two experimental settings are employed.
-Firstly, a single HPS-v2.1 reward model is utilized for training to verify the upper limit of improvement for in-domain performance.
+Firstly, a single HPS-v2.1 reward model is utilized for training to verify the upper limit of improvement for \textit{in-domain performance}, i.e., both training and testing are conducted using the same reward model.
 However, as demonstrated by DanceGRPO, HPS-v2.1 is prone to model hacking due to biases in the training set, leading to degradation in other evaluation metrics.
-Therefore, our primary experiment also involves joint training with both HPS-v2.1 and CLIP Score as reward models to acquire stable and robust results.
+Similarly, our primary experiment involves joint training with both HPS-v2.1 and CLIP Score as reward models to acquire stable and robust results.
+Subsequently, we evaluate the model using \textit{out-of-domain metrics}, i.e., reward models that were not seen during training.